RdoubleA/MLprep/deep_learning.md

 ### What are exploding and vanishing gradients, and how do you deal with them?

 ### What are the advantages of batch normalization?

+It directly addresses covariate shift, or when the distribution of activations changes from layer to layer.

 Networks converge faster - by having layer activations with zero mean and unit variance, activations functions are used in their more useful regime.
 It helps promote gradient flow in this way.